Twinsen81/Invoiceman/README.md

 </p>

 #### The Workflow
-The app is designed to use in the following workflow:
+The app is designed to be used in the following workflow:
 1. An employee at the office receives an invoice from a supplier;
 2. The employee enters data from the invoice into the backend's DB using a GUI app or a web frontend;
 3. The supplier ships products listed in the invoice to the company's warehouse;